7/03/2010

 13. I'll Take My Crime Hardboiled, Please.
 Enjoy crime the way writers like Hammett and Cain intended it be enjoyed - hardboiled.
 Many of the shows have a noiry edge (rainy streets, cheating dames), and some episodes are as beautifully written as the classics.
 Of course, sometimes they are classics: all the Sherlock Holmes stories were eventually adapted for radio, as were the exploits of other favorite literary detectives to include Hercule Poirot, Sam Spade, Philip Marlowe, The Falcon, and Nero Wolfe.

-14. Christmas.
+14. Christmas!
 Those old radio guys knew how to celebrate the season!
 Lux Radio Theater dramatized such holiday classics as It's a Wonderful Life and Miracle on 34th Street; Campbell's Playhouse snagged the great Lionel Barrymore for their annual production of A Christmas Carol; and every serial had regular Christmas episodes, of course.
 But I especially enjoy the Christmas broadcasts (often called "Command Performances") intended for the troops serving overseas: it's great to listen to the masters of big band perform, interspersed with comedy by Hope & Crosby, and of course those moral-boosting patriotic messages from a parade of starlets.
 Guaranteed to add some white and blue to your Christmas red!